nteract/content-guide/writing-for-translation.md

 #### Repeat helping verbs belonging to multiple verbs

-  - Yes: nteract can send your campaign on the fly or can schedule your campaign to go out at a set time.
+  - Yes: nteract can open your notebooks via double-click or can open your notebooks through the *File* menu.
-  - No: nteract can send your campaign on the fly or schedule your campaign to go out at a set time.
+  - No: nteract can open your notebooks via double-click or open your notebooks through the *File* menu.

 #### Repeat subjects and verbs

-  - Yes: Mandrill sends transactional emails, but nteract does not.
+  - Yes: Commutable creates in-memory representations of a notebook, but rx-binder does not.
-  - No: Mandrill sends transactional emails, but not nteract.
+  - No: Commutable creates in-memory representations of a notebook, but not rx-binder.

 #### Repeat markers in a list or series

-  - Yes: Use nteract to send email campaigns, to manage your mailing lists, and to integrate with other applications.
+  - Yes: Use nteract to open notebooks, to develop your own notebook front-ends , and to communicate with Binder.
-  - No: Use nteract to send email campaigns, manage your mailing lists, and integrate with other applications.
+  - No: Use nteract to open notebooks, develop your own notebook front-ends , and communicate with Binder.

-#### Leave in words like “then,” “a,” “the,” “to,” and “that," even if you think they could be cut
+#### Leave in words like "then," "a," "the," "to," and "that," even if you think they could be cut

 - Yes: If there is not a list set up in your nteract account, then you’ll need to create a list before sending your first campaign.
 - No: If there is not a list set up in your nteract account, you’ll need to create a list before sending your first campaign.

-- Yes: When sending a campaign, it is necessary to have a “From:” name, a “From:” address, and a subject line.
+- Yes: When saving a notebook, it is necessary to have a a file name, a location to save to, and a notebook to save.
-- No: When sending a campaign, it is necessary to have a “From:” name, “From:” address, and subject line.
+- No: When sending a campaign, it is necessary to have a file name, location to save to, and notebook to save.

-- Yes: Be sure that you are truly ready to send your campaign before clicking the “Send Now” button.
+- Yes: Be sure that you are truly ready to publish your notebook before clicking the "Publish" button.
-- No: Be sure you are truly ready to send your campaign before clicking the “Send Now” button.
+- No: Be sure you are truly ready to publish your notebook before clicking the "Publish" button.

 ### Avoid ambiguity and confusion